seancorfield/seancorfield.github.io/content/md/posts/2021/07/21/deps-edn-monorepo-4.md

 We replaced two bash scripts with a single Clojure `build.clj` script that can run database migrations, run tests, build uberjars, upload JAR files, and notifying the staging server.
-Our first run at this ended up with `tools.deps.alpha` and all our our code on the classpath, at least for test running, which caused some interesting race conditions, due to the optional S3 transporter code in `tools.deps.alpha` performing asynchronous requires of some libraries that we also use in our tests (including `core.async`).
+Our first run at this ended up with `tools.deps.alpha` and all our code on the classpath, at least for test running, which caused some interesting race conditions, due to the optional S3 transporter code in `tools.deps.alpha` performing asynchronous requires of some libraries that we also use in our tests (including `core.async`).
 We knew this wasn't ideal -- the core